Achieving positive behaviour policy

 - We require all responsible persons to:

-1. Keep her/himself up to date with legislation, research and thinking on promoting positive behaviour and on handling behaviour where it may require additional support.
+a.
+Keep themself up to date with legislation, research and thinking on promoting positive behaviour and on handling behaviour where it may require additional support.

 - We recognise that codes for interacting with other people vary between cultures and require LPUK and its members to be aware of, and respect, those used by members of the LPUK.

 - We require all LPUK members to provide a positive model of behaviour, by treating children, parents and their families, with friendliness, care and courtesy.

 - We familiarise new LPUK members with the LPUK Achieving Positive Behaviour Policy and its guidelines for behaviour.